 If you aren’t sure if your new home is considered a listed building, contact your local authority planning department, county council offices, go to your local reference library to find out, or use the Listed Building Title Search.

 If you live in Wales, you can contact Cadw or your local authority to enquire about a list of listed buildings in the area.
 In England you can consult the online National Heritage List for England, which includes most Listed buildings in England.
 Likewise, in Scotland you can find an online national database of Listed Buildings through Historic Scotland.

 In general, all buildings built before 1700 are listed, along with most of those built between 1700 and 1840.
 Plus, significant modern examples of architectural design may also be listed.
 To be eligible for listing, a building has to be over 30 years old.

-If you’re buying a listed home, keep in mind you’ll need approval for any and all remedial or structural work that may change the material or look of the building.
-This includes anything affixed to the building such as solar panels, and the replacement of windows, doors or the roof.
+If you’re buying a listed home, you’ll need approval for any and all remedial or structural work that may change the material or overall look of the building.
+This includes anything affixed to the building like solar panels, windows, doors or even the roof.
 Consent is needed to ensure the special qualities of the building are protected, so keep in mind repairs will need to be like-for-like with materials and colour.

-Buying a listed property can be a fantastic investment that gets you your dream home.
-There are a range of benefits for buying a Listed Building:
+Buying a listed property can be a fantastic investment that gets you your unique home.
+It can feel like a dream when you and the removals team arrive at a beautiful, historic building that you now know is yours.
+There are a range of other benefits for buying a Listed Building, including:

-You can read more with our guide to the Listed Building Survey.
-When you're ready, you can use Compare My Move to get connected with up to 4 RICS accredited property surveyors, to save you time and money on your Listed Building Survey.
-Just fill in a quick and easy form and get connected to RICS surveyors to discuss your unique property survey requirements.
+When you're ready, you can use Compare My Move to get connected with up to 5 RICS accredited property surveyors, to save you both time and money on your Listed Building Survey.
+All you have to do is fill in our quick and easy form and you’ll be instantly connected with the most reliable RICS surveyors within your area, to discuss your unique property survey requirements.